 Blood cell formation from differentiation of hematopoietic stem cells in red bone marrow.

-Healthy bone marrow is important for the following systems and activities:
+Healthy bone marrow is important for a range of systems and activities.

-The circulatory system touches every organ and system in the body and contains a number of different cells with a variety of functions.
+The circulatory system touches every organ and system in the body.
+It involves a number of different cells with a variety of functions.
 Red blood cells transport oxygen to cells and tissues, platelets are carried in the blood to help blood clot after injury, and white blood cells are transported to sites of infection or injury.